 Game play can be a potent tool for developing communication skills and the ability to express feelings, says Zolyomi.
 “There’s serious games, where you’re learning about things, there’s games for learning about conflict, or how to negotiate things, how to relate to other people, how to have conversations, as well as a genre of games called cooperative games,” she says.
 These types of games can open up new kinds of conversation within a family.

-Encourage Experiences That Create Joy and Active Self-Expression
+Encourage Experiences That Create Joy And Active Self-Expression

 The joy and interest that neurodivergent youth find in online activities can cross over to other expressions offline, says Zolyomi, who urges parents to recognize the value their child may be getting out of an online experience, whether that be building community on a site like Discord or creative play with games like Minecraft, so that they can help them express this joy in other ways offline, such as creating art, role-playing, reading, or other activities directly inspired by their online interests and communities.